weissmueller/researchmap/README_vectormap_table.md

 - **Custom Embedding:** Choose to embed using the full text, only keywords, or other fields.
 - **State-of-the-Art Clustering:** Supports community detection (Leiden/Louvain) on k-NN graphs for robust, modern clustering.
 - **Automatic Cluster Naming:** Uses an LLM to generate short, descriptive names for each cluster.
+- **Refinement Step:** Optionally re-assigns each paper to the best-fitting cluster using the LLM, based on the paper's metadata and the generated cluster names.
 - **Interactive Visualization:** Explore your clusters in an interactive 2D map.
-- **Export Results:** Optionally export an XLSX file with cluster assignments for each paper (works for both HDBSCAN and community workflows).
+- **Export Results:** Optionally export an XLSX file with cluster assignments for each paper (works for both HDBSCAN, community, and refined workflows).

 ---